Advances in Clinical and Experimental Medicine

 If all data are already included in the manuscript (its main body, tables and figures), the declaration should be as follows:

-Data sharing is not applicable to this article, as all data are already included in the manuscript.
+Data sharing does not apply to this article, as all data are already included in the manuscript.

 Please note that the above does not encompass supplementary/additional files of any kind – there should be no supplementary files since they are not visible to the peer reviewers.
 All supplementary files should be shared as shared data.